 Good Mythical Morning

 Good Mythical Morning has a Blue mouse microphone set on a table when they are recording their show.
 It’s an expensive, high-end condenser microphone with a unique vintage look selling at around $1,250.
-At this price, you get a premium build quality microphone with an integrated shock-mount and rotating head for a better recording angle.
+At this price, you get a premium build-quality microphone with an integrated shock-mount and rotating head for a better recording angle.

 The self-noise is very low at 8dB.
-It’s a warm sounding microphone and will add body to your voice while still being crisp at the top end.
+It’s a warm-sounding microphone and will add body to your voice while still being crisp at the top end.

 Despite Blue mouse being seen on the screen, most likely Good Mythical Morning is also using lavalier microphones, something like Rode Wireless Go or Audio-Technica AT831b and shotgun microphones such as Sennheiser MKH416 or Rode NTG that aren’t seen on the screen and the Blue mouse microphone is more for the looks.
 Although you can only speculate what microphones are used out of the recording view.

-On the other hand, Blue mouse is used by Shroud in his gaming videos and it’s definitely not just for the looks.
+On the other hand, the Blue mouse is used by Shroud in his gaming videos and it’s definitely not just for looks.

 Wilbur Soot uses Rode NT1-A, an XLR condenser microphone with a cardioid polar pattern.
 It sells at around $230 and comes with a nice accessories package consisting of a quality shock-mount, pop-filter and XLR cable.

 Jschlatt uses Heil PR40 a mid-range dynamic broadcast microphone with a sensitivity of -54dB which is about average for a dynamic microphone.
 It sells for around $330.
-Heil PR40 has a wide frequency response for a broadcast microphone 28Hz – 18kHz and provides boosted higher frequency giving a very crisp and clear sound quality, the lows are a bit extended to capture more of the lower frequencies.
+Heil PR40 has a wide frequency response for a broadcast microphone 28Hz – 18kHz and provides boosted higher frequency giving a very crisp and clear sound quality, and the lows are a bit extended to capture more of the lower frequencies.

-It’s a unique sounding microphone.
+It’s a unique-sounding microphone.
 In my opinion, Heil PR40 suits someone with a deeper voice the best and Jschlatt’s voice kinda fits that description.
-For someone with a high pitched voice, it could even further emphasize higher-end frequencies making your voice sound even higher and brittle.
+For someone with a high-pitched voice, it could even further emphasize higher-end frequencies making your voice sound even higher and brittle.